Higher Deformations of Lie Algebra Representations II: Representation Theory of

 This remark in fact shows that the two methods from \cite{West}, discussed above, are deeply related.
 In particular, if we compose the isomorphism $U(\fg)\xrightarrow{\sim} E$ with the $E$-action on $\Hom_{ G_{r}}(P,M)$ from the second method then we recover the $U(\fg)$-action on $\Hom_{ G_{r}}(P,M)$ used in the first method.
 In this paper we prefer to work with the second method, since the actions of $E=U(\fg)$ and $U^{[r]}(G)$ are easier to compute with in this case.
 This shall be most beneficial in Lemma~\ref{pChars} and in Section~\ref{s3}, where the actions of central elements in $U^{[r]}(G)$ and $U(\fg)$ are explored.

-We define $\Gamma_{P}$ to be the category of (isomorphism classes of) irreducible left $U^{[r]}(G)$-modules which decompose as $\Di(G_{r})$-modules into a direct sum of copies of $P$.
-This is a full subcategory of the category of (isomorphism classes of) irreducible left $U^{[r]}(G)$-modules.
-Furthermore, set $\modu(U(\fg))$ to be the category of (isomorphism classes of) finite-dimensional left $U(\fg)$-modules.
+We define $\Gamma_{P}$ to be the category of irreducible left $U^{[r]}(G)$-modules which decompose as $\Di(G_{r})$-modules into a direct sum of copies of ($\Di(G_r)$-modules isomorphic to) $P$.
+This is a full subcategory of the category of irreducible left $U^{[r]}(G)$-modules.
+Furthermore, set $\modu(U(\fg))$ to be the category of finite-dimensional left $U(\fg)$-modules.

 We shall examine the functor which sends $M\in\Gamma_{P}$ to $\Hom_{ G_{r}}(P,M)$ .

 The following theorem should also be compared with Theorem 3.1 in \cite{Wit}.

 \begin{theorem} There is an equivalence of categories between $\Gamma_P$ and $\Irr(E)$.
 In particular, this equivalence is obtained from the maps